ammar-tanwar/bloglearnbay/posts/different-job-roles-after-a-data-science-course.md

-* Many of the same tasks are performed by data analysts, but data scientists additionally use machine learning models to generate and analyze accurate predictions about the future based on historical data.
+* Many of the same tasks are performed by data analysts, but data scientists additionally use Machine Learning models to generate and analyze accurate predictions about the future based on historical data.
 * A data scientist has more leeway to experiment and explore their own ideas in order to uncover fascinating patterns and trends in the data that management may not have considered.
 * They can also do so by spotting different trends and specific patterns that might aid businesses in making better and finest judgments.